Aishwarya-Venkatraman/musicworld/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+## Comments
+ This project uses bootstrap for navbar and Angular Material for the cards display.
+All files passes linting.
+Unit testing - 13 success with no failure.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.